๐ŸŽˆShakespeare

 1. Which two Hamlet soliloquies both address inaction, and how does the second show development from the first?

-2. Identify the soliloquy that best demonstrates dramatic irony through repetition.
+2. Identify the speech that best demonstrates dramatic irony through repetition.
 What phrase becomes increasingly ironic, and why?

-4. If an FRQ asked you to analyze how a speech reveals character through extended metaphor, which two soliloquies would offer the strongest examples, and what metaphors do they develop?
+4. If you were asked to analyze how a speech reveals character through extended metaphor, which two soliloquies would offer the strongest examples, and what metaphors do they develop?

-5. Which soliloquy functions primarily as public rhetoric rather than private reflection, and what persuasive techniques does it employ?
+5. Which speech functions primarily as public rhetoric rather than private reflection, and what persuasive techniques does it employ?